 The first year of permanent employment is shown in the parentheses following the person's name.

-Adolph, Jessie (2015).
-Instructor of English, Ph.D., University of Missouri-Columbia.
 Allen, Kayla (2018).
 Instructor of Business Administration, MBA, Lincoln University.
 Afrasiabi, Zahra (2005).
 Associate Professor of Research/Chemistry, Ph.D., University of Missouri-Rolla.